 The Greek yogurt dressing is very similar to a traditional tzatziki sauce.
 Except it doesn’t have any shredded cucumbers in the dressing.

-But it’s simply Greek yogurt combined with lemon juice, garlic, and dill.
+It’s simply Greek yogurt combined with lemon juice, garlic, and dill.
 I recommend using full-fat Greek yogurt and fresh dill to get the best flavor.
+It’s tangy and fresh, with a slight bite from the garlic.

 How to Make Greek Yogurt Cucumber Salad